Unlock hundreds more features

 Paper art letters and shapes representing vowels and consonants on golden yellow background for beginner quiz

-How many vowel letters are there in the English alphabet?
+How many main vowel letters are in the English alphabet?

 4